List of Discworld characters: Gaspode

 Gaspode the Wonder Dog first appears in the tenth Discworld novel, Moving Pictures.
-Named for the Gaspode who faithfully stayed by his master's grave and whined, he and a number of other animals gain self-awareness and the ability to speak when the Holy Wood Dream escapes, and is compelled to travel to Holy Wood to break into the nascent film industry.
+Named for the Gaspode who faithfully stayed by his master's grave and whined, possibly because of having had his tail caught in the tombstone, he and a number of other animals gain self-awareness and the ability to speak when the Holy Wood Dream escapes, and is compelled to travel to Holy Wood to break into the nascent film industry.
 Gaspode becomes the agent for Victor Tugelbend and Laddie, winning them pay raises from CMOT Dibbler.

 Gaspode and Laddie blow up the Odium picture-throwing pit during the disrupted premiere of Blown Away to kill a creature from the Dungeon Dimensions, and destroy the portal created by the "click"; left for dead, he climbs out of the wreckage and reverts to a normal dog when the Holy Wood Dream ends.

 In Men at Arms, Gaspode has regained his sapience and ability to speak after too much time sleeping by the High Energy Magic Building at Unseen University, he assists the Night Watch's investigation of a plot involving the Disc's first and only 'gonne'.
 Gaspode simultaneously resents canine subservience to humanity and yearns for masterly companionship, he is able to shout commands at dogs as would a human, much to his self-disgust.
 In Feet of Clay, Gaspode becomes Foul Ole Ron's Thinking Brain Dog and part of the Canting Crew.
 In The Fifth Elephant, Gaspode helps Captain Carrot to track Angua down after she flees back to her native Überwald, where he explores his innate lupine nature.

 In The Truth, the existence of a talking dog has become a well-known urban myth along with the rightful King of Ankh-Morpork walking the streets of the city.
 Gaspode assists the newly created Ankh-Morpork Timess by becoming an informant called "Deep Bone".

 Reacher Gilt

 Reacher Gilt appears in the 33rd Discworld novel, Going Postal, he is the head of a consortium of financiers who had been embezzling from the clacks network since it was set up, and who, when it reached the point of collapse, bought the original owners out with their own money.

 A ruthless businessman with a piratical appearance; an eyepatch and a cockatoo that screams "twelve and a half percent!" (one eighth, as in "pieces of eight"), Reacher is a shameless con-artist and fraudster whose business style is akin to playing "find the lady with entire banks".
-Under Gilt's management, the clacks network became more profitable through via a tunneling fraud, but less reliable.
+Under Gilt's management, the clacks network became more profitable through a tunneling fraud, but less reliable.
 Gilt pushes the network to near ruination, making sure no rivals appear by having his hired assassin, Mr Gryle deal with them.
 Reacher believes one day he will replace Lord Vetinari.
 A self-proclaimed advocate of freedom of choice, Gilt states that despite the communications monopoly held by the Grand Trunk Company, consumers still had the freedom to hand-deliver messages in person if they did not want to use the clacks network.